Choosing a Financial Advisor

 If the advisor offers historical investment results, understand those results may be largely meaningless.
 They are often based on numbers that are hypothetical rather than actual.
 In any case, the future will be different than in the past.
 Ask how the advisor will handle risks and opportunities in the future.
 Ask how often they adjust portfolios as markets and economies change.

 Do you understand the strategy for protecting and growing your assets?
 If a strategy is too complex for you to understand or if the advisor can’t explain it easily, run away.
-The more complicated a strategy, the less likely the advisor understands it or can control it when markets do the unexpected. (see Long-Term Capital Management) There are very few rocket scientists in the world.
+The more complicated a strategy, the less likely the advisor will understand it or can control it when markets do the unexpected. (see Long-Term Capital Management) There are very few rocket scientists in the world.
 Most of them are building and guiding rockets.

 An advisor should have the ability to purchase the most appropriate asset and security types, not just their company-sponsored securities.
-They must always understand what the ramifications may be when they invest for you.
+They must always understand what the ramifications may be when they invest your money.
 If they don’t fully understand an investment type (which is possible given the multitudes today), they shouldn’t invest in it.
 Despite my background in mathematical economics and options trading, it is still difficult to decipher the inner workings of some exotic structured products.
 As a result, I avoid those securities and find simpler, safer ways to try and create the desired outcome.

 There is no guarantee that your results will be as intended, but the strategy should be understood by everyone.